smithy-lang/smithy/docs/source/spec/http-protocol-compliance-tests.rst

       - **Required**.
 The request-target of the HTTP request, not including the query string (for example, "/foo/bar").
     * - authScheme
-      - ``string``
+      - shape ID
-      - The optional :ref:`authentication scheme <auth-trait>` to assume.
+      - A shape ID that specifies the optional authentication scheme to assume.
 It's possible that specific authentication schemes might influence the serialization logic of an HTTP request.
+The targeted shape MUST be marked with the ``authDefinition`` trait.
     * - queryParams
       - ``[string]``
       - A list of the expected serialized query string parameters.